 Owners may not request rent adjustments in the Voucher Program to be effective prior to the expiration of the first year of the lease.
-Owners must request an increase in writing within sixty (60) days to the annual anniversary of the HAP contract, or the Authority will not approve an annual adjustment for that year.
+Owners must request an increase in writing within sixty (60) days, or the Authority will not approve an annual adjustment for that year.
 If the Authority approves the increase, the owner must provide notice to the tenant as required by provisions of the lease.